litzenbergerm/fg-scenery-loww/README.md

 TODO

--high-res terrain

--add more apron objects and static aircraft from Flightgear object library

--add missing buildings of the surrounding from OSM and texture them
+-add missing buildings belonging to airport from OSM and texture them .. in progress

+-fix general airport layout and taxiways according to current sat imagery .. in progress

+-add more apron objects from Flightgear object library

+-update land-use data in airport surrounding

--fix missing apron section in GA area
+-fix missing apron section in GA area .. done

+-high-res STRM-1 terrain .. done

 FORUM